david-kariuki/android-internet-connectivity/README.md

 # JAVA Android Internet Connectivity
-This class checks for internet connection and speed on your android phone.
+This class checks for internet connection availability, speed and network type on your android phone.
-It checks for both mobile and wifi connections.

 For mobile network speeds, the `network subtypes` below are checked